ryym/redux-dutiful-thunk/README.md

 you need to tweak Redux type definitions in some way (I don't know about [flow](https://flow.org/) much but I guess a similar problem exists).
 Therefore I could not find a good reason to use a function as a special action.
-Instead, let's create a usual action to meet the Redux rule and match its type definitions.
+Instead, let's create a normal action to meet the Redux rule and match its type definitions.

 ```js
 import {thunk} from 'redux-dutiful-thunk';